 Place Research – Jewellery Quarter

 Following on from our first full place research visit to Bournville, we decided to look at another local place with a very different distinct character.
-As the name suggests, the Birmingham Jewellery Quarter has specialised in the manufacturing of jewellery (+240 years).
-Over the last thirty years, post-industrial shift away from the West, the area is undergoing a much needed re-vision.
+Since the 18th Century, the Birmingham Jewellery Quarter has specialised in the manufacturing of jewellery.
+Over the last thirty years, there has been a post-industrial shift away from the West, and the area is undergoing a much needed re-vision.
 Now the area has a high concentration of residential apartments.
 Largely, these have been converted from the factories and specialist buildings of Victorian and 20th century industries, with some, mostly sensitive infill.
-Despite such significant change of social basis, the Quarter has preserved its strong place identity and unique qualities.
-As such, the area still stands as an example of industrial-revolution heritage in the world.
+Despite such significant change of social basis, the Jewellery Quarter has preserved its strong place identity and unique qualities.
+As such, the area still stands as an example of world-leading industrial-revolution heritage.

 In May 2023, members of our Place Research team conducted research to understand the essence of this dynamic place.
 Being located at the southern-eastern edge of the Jewellery Quarter, we had an opportunity to reflect on our regular experience with the neighbourhood.